This fantastic 8-day self-drive package will awaken you to the adventurous desire of a captivating journey circling the phenomenal Iceland ring road!

 Tonight’s accommodation is at one of several local guesthouses in Akureyri or in the nearby area.

-Embracing your morning in Akureyri is wizard.
+Embracing your morning in Akureyri is a wizard.
 No matter it’s in summer or in winter, the town of 18,000 residents dazzles the whole island nation with its vibrant life at the head of Eyjafjordur.
 Summer days are filled with blooming botanic charm and winter days are for exhilarating skiing fun.
 Numerous cultural festivals and events are held around the year, including the annual Airwave Music Festival in early November.
 It’s exciting to kick start your day by driving through the pearl of north Iceland.

-Driving forward, we are going to take a detour off the ring road to go whale watching and experience the Icelandic spirit up north.
 Via Route 82, you will drive alongside Eyjafjordur, the longest (60 km) fjord in Iceland.
 In the fjord, tiny Hrisey Island is laying beautifully with colorful houses scattered on the isle.

 You will be driving in the Héðinsfjarðargöng or Héðinsfjörður Tunnel opened in 2010.
 Cutting through the mountain ranges in the northeastern region, it transport travelers from the vibrancy of land life to the tranquility of the Greenland Sea.
-The small town of Siglufjordur has nurtured many great cultural gems like Herring Era Museum.
+The small town of Siglufjordur has nurtured many great cultural gems like the Herring Era Museum.

 Continue driving along the coast, you will reach Hofsos, one of the eldest trading centers in Iceland.
 Sitting on history, Hofsos has a population of 200 and is renowned for the long-standing log-built warehouse and one of the oldest Icelandic buildings used for National Museum.
 The museum gives a good place to learn about the life of those who emigrated to North America.
 Hofsós also has a fantastic swimming pool with views over the ocean!